 Kali Linux is meant for Cybersecurity experts and students who want to venture into penetration testing.
 In fact, Kali provides industry-standard certifications such as Penetration Testing with Kali and Kali Linux Certified Professional.

 Kali uses the APT package manager and the latest version is Kali 2023.4 and here’s a guide on how to install Kali Linux.

 9. Arch Linux

-It uses Pacman as the default package manager and leverages the AUR (Arch User Repository) which is a community to install software packages and the latest version is 2020.09.01.
+It uses Pacman as the default package manager and leverages the AUR (Arch User Repository) which is a community to install software packages and the latest version is 2023.11.01.

 On the other hand, it has SUSE Tumbleweed, a rolling release that packs the latest software stacks and IDEs and is the closest you’ll get to a bleeding-edge distro.
 TumbleWeed is any power user’s or software developer’s piece of cake thanks to the availability of up-to-date packages such as office applications, GCC compiler, and the kernel.

 OpenSUSE relies on the Yast package manager for managing software packages and is recommended for developers and system administrators.